apache/cordova-docs/docs/en/edge/guide/platforms/android/upgrading.md

 ## Upgrading to 3.3.0 from 3.2.0

-Follow the same instructinos as for `3.2.0`.
+Follow the same instructions as for `3.2.0`.

 Starting with 3.3.0, the Cordova runtime is now compiled as an Android Library instead of a Jar.
 This should have no effect for command-line usage, but IDE